sjbylo/ocp-topics/s2i-builder-simple/builder/README.md

 # This is a simple example of how to create an s2i builder image

-This Dockerfile creates an s2i builder image.
+The Dockerfile creates an s2i builder image.
 The application runtime is represented by the "cat" command and will simply display the contents of any "source code" files provided during the s2i build.

-Try the following
+Try the following:

-View the Dockerfile and understand how it creates a special docker image, an s2i builder image.
+Look at the Dockerfile to understand how it creates a special docker image, an s2i builder image, by adding s2i scripts and labelling the image.

-Build the builder image.
+Build the s2i builder image.
 If you have docker available, you can build it like this:

 ```
 docker build -t s2i-simple-builder .